DevOpsCloudOm4r/secure-nextcloud-dmz-vpn-vps-relay/README.md

 # Secure Nextcloud Architecture – DMZ & VPN Relay Design

+Production-ready Nextcloud deployment using Proxmox, OPNsense and WireGuard.
+External access is provided via a VPS relay – no port forwarding required.

 ## Project Overview
 This repository documents the design and implementation of a secure, self-hosted Nextcloud platform operated within a segmented network architecture.